 For first time investors, investing can mean a lot of different things.
 We all have different mental images, from our parents studying the business section of the paper while chewing on a pencil, to someone wearing a power suit furiously scanning a scrolling feed on a computer screen, and it’s true that investing can vary wildly depending on what you want to get out of it.

 That fact is key, because your goals will dictate the experience you have.
 Are you looking to turn a big stake into an even bigger pay-out as quickly as possible?
-Or are you looking to take a little from your monthly salary and put it into a reliable, low-risk bond that deliver a little more than you’d have otherwise?
+Or are you looking to take a little from your monthly salary and put it into a reliable, low-risk bond that delivers a little more than you’d have otherwise?
 With so many different methods, means, and results, it can be a little hard to get your head around at first, so here is a guide to everything you need to know about investment.

 If you know that you want to dip your toes into investing but aren’t really sure where to start, then it might the case that you don’t really want to be that caught up in the day to day management, the hunt for new stocks and the taking big chances.
 If that’s the case, there’s certainly nothing wrong with that.
 In fact, there are plenty of platforms set up to help first time investors who want to take a very hands-off approach and just know that their money is working for them.